Spotted Wing Drosophila (SWD) Management Recommendations for Minnesota Berry Growers - 2019

 This guide is produced by UMN Extension and cooperating Midwest state Extension Specialists.
-To focus on the primary SWD information, and raspberry as an example, see pp. 114-115 (index for other crops).
+To focus on the primary SWD information, see pp. 88 (index for other crops).
 Remember to always follow the pesticide label for any pesticide applications that are made whether conventional or organic products are used.

 Organic fruit growers should be aware that the insecticidal control options available to them are, in general, less effective than conventional insecticides against SWD, and will require more timely application.
 However, experience in the west coast states and in Michigan indicate that SWD can be controlled in organic production through more intensive monitoring, timely applications if flies are detected, and shorter intervals between sprays.
 It is also extremely important to implement cultural controls to help reduce the overall population level.
 This includes pruning to open the canopy and improve spray coverage, and making sure berries are harvested on a timely schedule.
 A recent 2016 publication on organic options from Michigan State is also available.